Sometimes, you need to scan everything.

 Microsoft Defender Offline addresses the case where malware is undetectable or unremovable because it has somehow incorporated itself into Windows system files.
 The only way to deal with malware of this sort is to scan when Windows isn’t running.
 The only way to do that is to boot into something other than Windows to perform the scan.

 That’s Microsoft Defender Offline.
-It will reboot your machine into a dedicated recovery mode to run the anti-malware software without Windows running.
-It’s a useful tool if you find you have malware that can’t be removed, or suspect malware is present even when a full scan reports none to be found.
+It reboots your machine into a dedicated recovery mode to run the anti-malware software without Windows running.
+It’s a useful tool if you find you have malware that can’t be removed or still suspect malware is present even when a full scan reports none to be found.

 Do this